easypanel-io/website/docs/05-templates/mailcrab/index.md

 ## Description

-MailCrab is an email test server for development, written in Rust.
-It is inspired by MailHog and MailCatcher.
-The app allows users to view and inspect all incoming email, including formatted mail, attachments, headers, and raw mail contents.
-It runs on all amd64 and arm64 platforms using Docker.
-The backend server and frontend are both written in Rust.
-The backend receives email over an unencrypted connection on a configurable port and stores all email in memory while the application is running.
-The frontend communicates with the backend via an API and a websocket connection to receive and display email metadata and message contents.
-The app also supports commands to mark messages as opened or delete messages.
-MailCrab can be easily installed and run using Docker.
-TLS and authentication can be enabled for secure communication.
-The app can be configured with a prefix path and can be used behind a reverse proxy.
-By default, messages are stored in memory until the app is restarted, but a retention period can be set to automatically clear old messages.
-Sample messages are provided for testing purposes.
-The app can be developed and tested locally using Rust and Trunk.
+MailCrab is an email test server designed for development purposes.
+It is an accept-all SMTP server that provides a web interface for viewing and inspecting all incoming emails.
+You can view formatted mail, download attachments, view headers, or view the complete raw mail contents.
+The app runs on all amd64 and arm64 platforms using docker.
+The backend server and the frontend of the app are both written in Rust.
+The backend receives email over an unencrypted connection on a configurable port, and all email is stored in memory while the application is running.
+The frontend initially performs a call to receive all existing email metadata and then subscribes for new messages using the websocket connection.
+When opening a message, the endpoint is used to retrieve the complete message body and raw email.
+The backend also accepts a few commands over the websocket, to mark a message as opened, to delete a single message or delete all messages.

 ## Benefits

-- Easy email testing: MailCrab provides a simple and convenient way to test email functionality during development.
-It allows developers to easily view and inspect incoming email without the need for a real email server.
-- Lightweight and efficient: MailCrab is written in Rust, which ensures high performance and efficient memory usage.
-The app stores email in memory while running, making it lightweight and fast.
-- Flexible and customizable: MailCrab can be easily configured and customized to fit different development environments.
-It supports various options such as port configuration, TLS and authentication, prefix path, and integration with reverse proxies.
+- Efficient Email Testing: MailCrab is an email test server that allows developers to efficiently test their email functionalities during development.
+It accepts all SMTP server emails, making it a versatile tool for various email testing scenarios.
+- Comprehensive Email Inspection: With MailCrab, you can view and inspect all incoming emails in a user-friendly web interface.
+It allows you to view formatted mail, download attachments, view headers, or see the complete raw mail contents, providing a comprehensive overview of your email tests.
+- Lightweight and Versatile: MailCrab is a lightweight app, with just a 7.77 MB docker image, making it easy to deploy and run.
+It is also versatile, running on all amd64 and arm64 platforms using docker.

 ## Features

-- Accept-all SMTP server: MailCrab acts as an SMTP server that accepts all incoming email.
-It can receive email over an unencrypted connection on a configurable port.
+- Accept-all SMTP Server: MailCrab operates as an accept-all SMTP server, allowing you to test a wide range of email functionalities.
+- Web Interface: The app provides a web interface where you can view and inspect all incoming emails, offering a user-friendly way to manage your email tests.
-- Web interface: MailCrab provides a web interface to view and inspect all incoming email.
-Users can access the interface through a browser and perform actions such as viewing formatted mail, downloading attachments, viewing headers, and accessing the complete raw mail contents.
+- Email Inspection Tools: MailCrab offers tools to view formatted mail, download attachments, view headers, or see the complete raw mail contents, giving you a detailed insight into your email tests.
-- API and websocket communication: MailCrab exposes an API that allows users to retrieve email metadata and message contents.
-The frontend communicates with the backend using the API and a websocket connection to receive real-time updates on new messages.
-- Docker support: MailCrab can be easily installed and run using Docker.
-It provides a lightweight Docker image that can be deployed on all amd64 and arm64 platforms.
-- TLS and authentication: MailCrab supports TLS and authentication for secure communication.
-It can generate a self-signed certificate or use a user-provided certificate for encryption.
-Any username/password combination is accepted.
-- Path prefix: MailCrab can be configured with a prefix path for the web interface.
-This allows users to access the interface at a specific URL, such as http://localhost:1080/emails.
-- Reverse proxy integration: MailCrab can be used behind a reverse proxy for additional security and flexibility.
-A reverse proxy guide is provided to assist with the integration.
-- Retention period: By default, MailCrab stores messages in memory until the app is restarted.
-However, a retention period can be set to automatically clear old messages.
-This prevents memory overflow when the app receives a large number of messages.
-- Development and testing: MailCrab can be developed and tested locally using Rust and Trunk.
-The backend server can be started using Cargo, and the frontend can be served using Trunk.
-Test messages are provided for testing purposes.
+- Cross-Platform Compatibility: MailCrab is compatible with all amd64 and arm64 platforms using docker, making it a versatile tool for various development environments.

 ## Links